tharun06/react-example-git/README.md

-# react-example

-React example app that demonstrates using [React] with [webpack], and [babeljs], as well as project structure.
+This React app acts a search engine for github users.It uses [React] with [webpack], and [babeljs], as well as project structure.
 Requirements:
 - git
 - Node v6